Whimsy Stick

 The Hallway Dash

 Stand at one end of a hallway and drag the lure slowly toward you, then flick it back.
 The dog chases one direction, you draw them back, repeat.
-The hallway walls contain the session naturally, and the direction reversal adds a pause-and-re-engage that mimics prey stopping to assess — a key element in effective flirt pole for apartment dogs training.
+The hallway walls contain the session naturally, and the direction reversal adds a pause-and-re-engage that mimics prey stopping to assess.

 🐭